ljbitzki/anonjson/README.md

 # anonjson
-anonjson.py — Anonimiza chaves e/ou valores de um JSON arbitrário. Útil para interações com LLMs sem expôr dados reais.
+anonjson.py — Anonymizes keys and/or values ​​in an arbitrary JSON.
+Useful for interacting with LLMs without exposing real data.